 Another alternative to using glass containers is to use a damp tea towel to wrap your veggies.
 This works particularly well for larger items like bunches of celery or leafy greens that don’t fit in containers.
-Beeswax wraps are also useful if you’re not vegan – they are cloth squares that have beeswax melted onto them to create a waterproof wrap.
+Food wraps are also useful – they are cloth squares that have wax melted onto them to create a waterproof wrap.
 They are very easy to make yourself and making your own means you can choose sizes that work for your needs.

 For some items, such as half a lemon or half an avocado, I find that placing it face down on a plate is enough.
 If I’ve roasted veggies or baked a sweet potato, I find it keeps well in the fridge uncovered for a few days.
 So long as it’s not got a strong smell, it works fine.

 Food Storage Without Plastic – the Freezer (Yes, You Can Freeze Food in Glass)

 I store most of my food in the freezer in glass jars.
 I’ve been doing it for 10 years.
 Jars are a great size for one or two portions, and they fill the space well.
 I’ve only ever had one breakage.
 Freezing in glass is perfectly safe, but there are some rules to follow.